Are you sick and tired of searching for a job?

 Staying in touch with people you interviewed with shows interest, just don't stalk!
 Too much follow-up can be viewed as annoying.

 Having a LinkedIn profile is just the beginning step.

-Actively participating in groups and updating your status daily during your job search increases your odds of getting on the radar of hiring managers.
+Updating your Status daily during your job search and actively participating in Groups increases your odds of getting on the radar of hiring managers.

 If you want to stand out from the crowd, you will have to put forth some effort.

 Grow your network.
 Learn how to use the advanced search functionality to find inside connections, tap into alumni and even previous co-workers.

 [To learn more about using LinkedIn, read the articles in Job-Hunt's Guide to LinkedIn for Job Search.]